superduper-io/superduper/docs/hr/content/use_cases/vector_search/chunked_vector_search.md

+---
+sidebar_position: 4
+---
+# Chunked

-# Chunked vector-search using multiple inputs per document
+## Chunked vector-search using multiple inputs per document

 In this example, we demonstrate how to implement vector-search, where the targets of search are envisaged to be smaller units of text than the raw data.
 For example, a developer might like to store whole documents,